-5 Estimation Results
+4. Estimation Results

-5.1 Baseline Results
+4.1.
+Baseline Results

-As described above, the merged data set is skewed toward larger trading firms, which are the main focus of the present paper.
-Still, it is worthwhile to check whether the relatively high attrition rate of the merged data set affects the estimation results.
-Hence, my estimations begin with a comparison between the full-sample data set and the merged data set.
+As described above, the merged data set is skewed towards large trading firms, which are the main focus of the present article.
+Still, it is worthwhile checking whether the relatively high attrition rate of the merged data set affects the estimation results.
+Hence, my estimation begins with a comparison between the full-sample data set and the merged data set.

-I start off the estimations in Table 5 by using conventional industry-level tariffs, as introduced in Section 4.3.
+I start off the estimation in Table 7 by using conventional industry-level tariffs, as introduced in subsection 4.3.
 Columns (1) and (2) first run regressions using full-sample firm data.
-As processing information is not included in the full-sample firm data, it is ignored in the estimations.
-Since firms in different industries would adopt different technology, it would be inappropriate to combine firms across all industries without controlling for industrial differences (Pavcnik, 2002).
-Therefore, I control for industry-level fixed effects at the two-digit CIC level in the estimates in Column (1).
+As processing information is not included in the full-sample firm data, it is ignored in the estimation.
+As firms in different industries would adopt different technologies, it would be inappropriate to combine firms across all industries without controlling for industrial differences (Pavcnik, 2002).
+Therefore, I control for industry-level fixed effects at the two-digit CIC level in the estimates in column (1).
 It turns out that both industrial output tariffs and input tariffs are negatively and statistically significantly correlated with firm productivity, which is consistent with the findings of many other studies.
-Column (2) takes a step forward to control for firm-specific fixed effects and year-specific fixed effects.
+Column (2) takes a step forward to control for firmspecific fixed effects and year-specific fixed effects.
 The coefficient of industry output tariffs is still negative and significant.
 Strikingly enough, the coefficient of industry input tariffs is positive.
-However, this is not a worry since the coefficient is statistically insignificant.
+However, this is not a worry as the coefficient is statistically insignificant.
 One possible reason for such an unanticipated finding is the inclusion of non-importing firms that appeared in the full-sample firm data set but did not directly benefit from reductions in tariffs on the imported intermediate inputs.